 Should you go here, remember that this is private property, so must be treated with respect for the property owner and neighbors.

-Photo of GHC Farms property from Google Maps, courtesy of Alachua Conservation Trust press release
+Photo of Peggi Young at her GHC Farms property in 2023, courtesy of Alachua Conservation Trust press release

 601 S Main St, Gainesville, FL 32601